-Generally when you are stressed you can get so caught up in the external event that you can forget to breathe or slow down and really tune into what is going on within.
+Generally when you are stressed you can get so caught up in the external event that you forget to breathe or slow down and really tune into what is going on within.
 If you can connect with your emotional distress, your intellectual confusion, your physical exhaustion or your spiritual malaise then you have a better opportunity to get to the root of the issue rather than running from your discomfort and feeling like a victim of circumstance.
 Things you perceive as mistakes, hindrances and stressors could just be opportunities to do things differently.

-If you can stop and breathe to ground and focus yourself then you can create a space to question your behaviours and take responsibility for your actions.
+If you can stop and breathe in order to ground and focus yourself then you can create a space to question your behaviours and take responsibility for your actions.
 While you can’t control the flow of the world you can support yourself by nurturing the flow and balance within your own body, mind and spirit.

 Physically, mentally and emotionally you are governed by your body’s internal biological clock.
 There is a cyclic ebb and flow of energy within your body and in Chinese medicine there are specific two-hour periods throughout the day when qi (energy) is at its peak within each organ system (see table below).
 Reconnecting with your natural body clock and daily rhythms is the key to self care and will allow you to flow through your day in the least stressful way.

 We often hear that the six best doctors are water, exercise, sunshine, fresh air, good diet, and rest.
-It turns out that when you apply these can be just as important as what you are doing.
+It turns out that the time that you do these can be just as important as what you are doing.
 So have a look at the table below to better understand why you might benefit from spending some time in nature by exercising first thing in the morning and then spending 15 min in the sun at noon.
 Eat breakfast like a king, lunch like a prince and dinner like a pauper to best nourish yourself and hydrate regularly throughout the day.
 At the end of the day be in bed by 10.30 for the most restful sleep you can get.

 Listening to and reconnecting with the natural flow of your body will help you to become physically grounded and flexible, mentally alert and adaptable, emotionally awake and agile, and spiritually aware and open to guidance so that you can roll with the punches and keep what stresses you to a minimum.

-|5am-7am||Large Intestine||Wake up, have a glass of water, do some meditation and exercise.
+|Wake up, have a glass of water, do some meditation and exercise.
 Deep belly breathing, making use of your diaphragm, is great for massaging your intestines and letting go of the previous day’s consumptions.

 |Have a nourishing breakfast as absorption and assimilation is at its peak.
-Eat breakfast like a King as and this will fuel you for the day.
+Eat breakfast like a King and this will fuel you for the day.

 |Work your mind.
 Spleen rules the thoughts in Chinese Medicine so this is the best time for working smarter not harder.

-|11am-1pm||Heart||Network and connect with others and do what you really love to do.
+|Network and connect with others and do what you really love to do.

 |Lunch like a prince and take a few moments to breathe and relax before you face the afternoon.

 |Do menial, routine, repetitive tasks that don’t require too much thought.
 The Bladder meridian runs down the back of your body.
 If you have been supporting yourself through the first half of the day then this energy will ‘have your back’.
 3.30itis only hits when you haven’t been supporting yourself.

 |Finish work and debrief.
 Kidney time is aligned with your adrenals.
 If you keep working away at this time you will have difficulty sleeping.
 The kidney energy also rules the reproductive system so this is a great time for sex.

-|Go home, have dinner and be creative €“ play music, paint, write, do what inspires you.
+|Go home, have dinner and be creative – play music, paint, write, do what inspires you.